 7. Be grateful everyday.

-Everyday count your blessings.
+Every day, count your blessings.
 Celebrate your wins.
 Gratitude has a multitude of health benefits.
-You see past your obstacles when you look at things in a positive light.
+You see past your obstacles when you look at things positively.
 The fewer obstacles you face, the more productive you are.

 On the days you do not feel grateful.
 Look around you and count your blessings for the things you have and the things you have achieved.
 There are many things we all take for granted to be thankful for.

 There are no failures in life, only lessons.Unknown

 One of the best things about practising gratitude is it changes your perspective.
-When you look at life through a positive lens the way forward becomes clearer.
+Looking at life through a positive lens makes the way forward clearer.

 The best way to structure your day for success is to focus on your goal.
-Ask yourself the ONE question, ‘what can I do today to feel amazing and bring me closer to my goals?‘.
+Ask yourself the ONE question, ‘What can I do today to feel amazing and bring myself closer to my goals?’.

-Create a routine that suits you and brings you everyday one step closer to your desired result.
-These 7 tips can help, however ultimately results are achieved with action.
+Create a routine that suits you and brings you one step closer to your desired result every day.

 - Create a morning routine.